 This item was last sold on : 09/19/16

-There are over 200 varieties of Muscat grapes, botanically classified as Vitis vinifera.
-They are among some of the oldest cultivated grapes and thought to be the ancestor of many known varieties that are eaten today.
-The many cultivars can range from almost pure white to deep reddish-purple and are known for making all styles of wine from still to sparkling, dry to sweet.
-There are actually a number of Muscat varietals that can technically be classified as "Red", including Moscato Rosa, Rosenmuskateller and Muscat Hamburg.
-The most unique quality of the Muscat grape is heady aroma and flavor.
-The French noted this musky character and called it "Musqué”.
+Red muscat grapes, botanically classified as Vitis vinifera, are among some of the oldest cultivated grapes and are thought to be the ancestor of many known varieties that are eaten today.
+There are over two hundred cultivars of muscat grapes, and many cultivars can range from almost pure white to deep reddish-purple and are known for making all styles of wine from still to sparkling and dry to sweet.
+Red muscat grapes are known by a number of names that can technically be classified as red, including Moscato Rosa, Rosenmuskateller, and Muscat Hamburg.
+They are predominantly used for their heady aroma and flavor to make wine but are also used as table grapes, snacks, juices, and to make raisins.

-Red Muscat grapes are excellent sources of vitamins A, C, K, carotenes and B-complex vitamins such as pyridoxine, riboflavin and thiamine.
+Red muscat grapes are excellent sources of vitamins A, C, K, carotenes, flavonoids, and B-complex vitamins such as pyridoxine, riboflavin, and thiamine.

-In Greece, Red Muscat grapes are mainly cultivated on the island of Samos for dessert wine production.
+In Greece, Red muscat grapes are mainly cultivated on the island of Samos for dessert wine and have been cultivated there as far back as 1200 BCE.
 Samian sweet dessert wines are known worldwide and have inspired poets such as Lord Byron to pen famously romantic lines such as, "Fill high the bowl with Samian wine."
-Some historical sources cite also the grape as Cleopatra's favorite fruit.
+Samian wines are also known for their quality, as the wine production on the island is controlled by the cooperative, which is a group that ensures the grapes are taken care of and all grapes grown on the island pass through their quality standards.
+The quality of the grapes also stems from the ideal terrain on the island and the years of grape cultivation experience that has been passed on from generation to generation.

 Recipes that include Red Muscat Grapes.
 One is easiest, three is harder.